-I learned something new and very important today at Williams-Sonoma: Never cool a hot pan in cold water or on a cold surface.
+I learned something new and very important today while working at Williams-Sonoma: Never cool a hot pan in cold water or on a cold surface.

 Doing so causes thermal shock and can ruin the pan.
 Rapidly lowering the temperature of a pan like that causes it to warp — if you’ve ever heard a noise from the oven as a pan heats up, you probably have a warped pan.
 Warping makes it so that the pan won’t sit flat and can “pop” when heated back up.

 (Gosh, I wish I knew not to cool a hot pan in cold water last year!
 I’ve gone through three jelly roll pans and the latest one is warped!)